Student loans may seem simple on the surface, but borrowers may face some complexities during the financial aid lending process.

 If a due date is missed during the refinancing or consolidation process, students may get hit with a missed or late payment on their credit report that is difficult to rectify.
 Be sure to check with your lender to understand the timeframe for disbursement when refinancing your student loans.

-If you are planning to use education loans, or if you are in the process of applying for loan options, use this guide to understand your responsibilities as a borrower as well as the expectations you should have for loan disbursement.
+If you are planning to use education loans, or if you are in the process of getting student loans, use this guide to understand your responsibilities as a borrower as well as the expectations you should have for loan disbursement.

 The process differs between federal and private student loans, and among various private lenders.
 Misunderstanding who is paying who, in what amount, and when, can create more of a headache than necessary.
 Know what to expect from your lender in terms of the disbursement schedule once you are approved for a new student loan to minimize the stress.